Diogomiguell/Diogomiguell/README.md

 - 👋 Hi, I’m @Diogomiguell
 - 👀 I’m interested in Progamation, Design and Computer Network
+- 💻 Program with PHP and JavaScript
+- 🌐 I create websites with HTML5, CSS3 and React
-- 🌱 I’m currently learning PHP, HTML, CSS and JavaScript
+- 🌱 I’m currently learning database, PHP avanced, JavaScript avanced and React

 <!---
 Diogomiguell/Diogomiguell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.